csinva/csinva.github.io/_notes/stat/graphical_models.md

     - a node is conditionally independent of its non-descendants given its parents???
 - BN has no redundancy $\implies$ no chance for inconsistency
 - forming a BN: keep adding nodes, and only previous nodes are allowed to be parents of new nodes
-  - want *causal model* - causes are first, effects are later
-  - ex. *diagnostic model* - links from symptoms to causes
-    - requires more dependencies

 ## hybrid BN (both continuous & discrete vars)

-- for continuous variables, can sometimes discretize
+- for continuous variables can sometimes discretize
 1. *linear Gaussian* - for continuous children
+  - parents all discrete $\implies$ *conditional Gaussian* - multivariate Gaussian given assignment to discrete variables
+  - parents all continuous $\implies$ *multivariate Gaussian* over all the variables, and a multivariate posterior distribution (given any evidence)
+  - parents some discrete, some continuous
     - h is continuous, s is discrete; a, b, $\sigma$ all change when s changes
     - $P(c|h,s) = N(a \cdot h + b, \sigma^2)$, so mean is linear function of h
-  - discrete parents continuous children $\implies$ *conditional Gaussian* - multivariate Gaussian given assignment to discrete variables
-  - all continuous $\implies​$ *multivariate Gaussian* over all the variables, and a multivariate posterior distribution (given any evidence)
 2. discrete children (continuous parents)
   1. *probit distr* - $P(buys\|Cost=c) = \phi[(-c+\mu)/\sigma]$ - integral of standard normal distr
     - like a soft threshold